Section 2: Basic QRIScompute questions

 Cloud computing is a metaphor for doing computing tasks on a computer infrastructure run by someone else "on the internet".
 (The origins of the term are uncertain, and there is no single precise definition.)
 The difference between cloud computing and the classic IT service model is that the infrastructure you use is typically owned and run by service providers that are external to your organization.

-In this case, QCIF is running the Brisbane and Townsville based cloud computing infrastructure on behalf of QCIF member organizations, and we form part of the NeCTAR Research Cloud which is an Australia-wide cloud computing federation with capacity in all States and in the ACT.
+In this case, QCIF is running the Brisbane based cloud computing infrastructure on behalf of QCIF member organizations, and we form part of the NeCTAR Research Cloud which is an Australia-wide cloud computing federation with capacity in NSW, Tasmania, and Victoria.

 Virtual machines (VM's) allow a physical computer to be shared among a number of users, with each user appearing to have exclusive access to the machine.